frankMusacchia/VarGenius-HZD/README.md

 **TEST WITH SYNTHETIC HDs in 1KGP DATA**

+With this VarGenius-HZD test we would like to conduct the users across the same evaluation performed within our manuscript to compare the performances of our tool with existing state-of-art tools.
+This is not intended to be a Tutorial.

 This is the test that we conducted on 1KGP data to detect synthetic deletions using *VarGenius-HZD*.
 It requires the use of bedtools and samtools.